Learn how developers can inspect your designs and export assets in our web app — no Mac required.

 Exporting Color Variables as Color Tokens

-If you’ve got a document or Library with Color Variables, you can use it to create Color Tokens and keep your development projects in perfect sync.
+If you’ve got a document or Library with Color Variables, you can use it to create Color Tokens and keep your development projects in sync.
 You can download Color Tokens in CSS or JSON formats, or generate a URL for that format that stays up to date with any changes you make.

 You can download Color Tokens in CSS or JSON formats, or generate a URL that stays up to date with any changes you make.
 Use the drop-down menu to switch between CSS or JSON formats, then press Download to save a copy of the Color Tokens.
 To generate public links, you can use the drop-down menu at the bottom and press Copy Link.